Listening and responding

 CSH Surrey’s Patient Experience Team will assist you.
 Your concerns will be acknowledged, investigated and responded to within agreed timescales.

-You can also write to the Patient Experience Team at Leatherhead Hospital, Poplar Road, Leatherhead, Surrey KT22 8SD.
-Alternatively you can send your letter to CSH Surrey’s Chief Executive, also at Leatherhead Hospital.
+You can also write to the Patient Experience Team at CSH Surrey, 4th Floor, Dukes Court, Woking, GU21 5BH.
+Alternatively you can send your letter to CSH Surrey’s Chief Executive, also at Dukes Court, Woking.